-An example would be the disclosure of protected health information to a business associate that is performing a service on behalf of a covered entity that requires access to PHI.
-The covered entity must make “reasonable efforts” to ensure that the only PHI provided to that business associate is information that is essential for the service being provided.
-Those services are unlikely to require access to patients’ entire medical histories, so that information should not be disclosed.
+An example would be the disclosure of protected health information to a business associate that is performing a service on behalf of a covered entity.
+The covered entity must make “reasonable efforts” to ensure only PHI essential for the service being provided is disclosed to the business associate.
+The service is unlikely to require access to patients’ entire medical histories, so that information should not be disclosed.

-A physician would require access to patients’ entire medical histories, but not patients with whom they do not have a treatment relationship with.
-A physician would also not require access to patients’ Social Security numbers, so access to that information should also be restricted.
+A physician would require access to patients’ entire medical histories, but not patients with whom they do not have a treatment relationship.
+A physician would also not require access to patients’ Social Security numbers, so access to that information should be restricted.

 When the HIPAA “Minimum Necessary” Standard Applies

 The HIPAA “Minimum Necessary” standard applies to uses and disclosures permitted by the HIPAA Privacy Rule.
 That includes uses, requests, and disclosures of physical PHI such as charts and medical images, electronic copies of protected health information such as the information stored in EHRs, and also verbal disclosures.
-The HIPAA “Minimum Necessary” standard applies to the accessing of PHI and ePHI, requests from other covered entities and business associates, and disclosures to other covered entities and business associates and other individuals and entities.
+The HIPAA “Minimum Necessary” standard applies to the accessing of PHI and ePHI, and requests from other covered entities and business associates.

 When Does the HIPAA “Minimum Necessary” Standard Not Apply?